It’s been two years since my first experience with housesitting as a house and pet owner.

 TIP: it is better to have an emergency plan in case of last second cancellation.
 A relative, a friend, someone who can help.

 Theft and damage: I always take my few valuables out of the homebefore leaving.
-Plus as I said before, starting from 2019 in TrustedHousesitters subscription an insurance that protects you against theft is included in the annual membership fee, property damage and accidents that may occur to the sitter while you are in your home are covered.
+Plus as I said before, starting from 2019 in TrustedHousesitters subscription an insurance that protects you against theft is included in the annual premium membership fee, property damage and accidents that may occur to the sitter while you are in your home are covered.
 An additional guarantee to leave woth peace of mind.

 TIP: if you have a lockable room for storing objects or personal effects, use it, it will be one less worry for you, but also for the sitter that will have less to worry about.